 History and architecture enthusiasts, People with a moderate fitness level

-5 reviews for El Escorial – Visit The Magnificent Escorial Palace
+5 reviews for Madrid to El Escorial – Visit The Magnificent Escorial Palace